amrrs/Google-Play-Store-Review-Extractor/README.md

 # Google Play Store Review Extractor
-Extract/Scrape Google Play Store Reviews of any Android Application and writes it in a csv file for further Data Exploration!
+Extract/Scrape Google Play Store Reviews of any Play Store Android Application and writes it in a csv file for further Data Exploration!

 Essentials: